Arizona sports betting is officially live, giving sports bettors plenty of opportunities to bet on the most popular PGA tournaments.

 Due to the state hosting one of the biggest PGA tournaments of the year, betting on the PGA is expected to be successful in Arizona.
+Adding to that expectation is the DraftKings retail sportsbook that is expected to open in the fall of 2023 at TPC Scottsdale.

 3 Best Sportsbooks For PGA Betting In Arizona